PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Law** is a system of rules that tells us what we can or cannot do.
 - A **code of ethics** states the principles and core values that are essential to one's work.
 - **Corporate social responsability** is the concept that an organization should act ethically by taking responsability for its actions.
+- A **corporate compliance officer/corporate ethics officer** is a senior-level manager that provides vision and leadership in the area of business conduct.
 - **Internal control** is the process that is established by an organization's board of directors, managers, and IT group to provide reasonable assurance for the effectivness and efficiency of operations, the reliability of finantial reporting, and compliance iwth applicable laws and regulations.
 - **Policies** are guidelines and laws by which the organization must abide.
 - **Processes** are a collection of tasks designed to acomplish an objective.